 Category 2 – Framework partnership agreements

 There are three calls between 2014-2020.
-The final call under this category is in 2018.
-This will be for a three year agreement.
-The maximum grant per application granted will be €100,000 per year which should represent a maximum of 50% of eligible costs.
+The final call under this category was in 2018.
+Category 2 is for a three year agreement.
+The maximum grant per application granted is €100,000 per year which should represent a maximum of 50% of eligible costs.
 50% of the eligible costs must be found from other sources.

 How to apply

 - Download Support for Literary Translations 2019 Guidelines as a PDF.

 - Full details about how to apply for Creative Europe Culture Sub-programme strands can be found here.

 Please contact the Creative Europe Ireland Desk (CEDI) Culture Office if you have any questions or need help with your application.